Guide to Austin Vegan Desserts

 - Lick offers two coconut based vegan ice cream flavors daily, and occasionally a third vegan flavor special.
 Find Red Hot Vegans’ review of Lick here.

-- Thai Fresh/Thrice offers a large rotating selection of vegan cakes, cookies, parfaits and more, including a large hard-packed ice cream selection with unusual flavors such as Thai ice tea, sweet corn and tamarind.
+- Thai Fresh offers a large rotating selection of vegan cakes, cookies, parfaits and more, including a large hard-packed ice cream selection with unusual flavors such as Thai ice tea, sweet corn and tamarind.
 Vegan croissants and pain au chocolat are occasionally available on Saturdays.

 - The Sunset Valley location of Tutti Frutti offers soy frozen yogurt by the pound, with many vegan topping options.
 Find Red Hot Vegans’ review of Tutti Frutti here.

 - Amy’s Ice Creams, Kerbey Lane Cafe, Mr. Natural, Sugar Mama’s Bakeshop, TCBY, and Wheatsville Coop have locations in South Austin.
 Better Bites Bakery, Celeste’s Best, Red Rabbit Bakery, and Skull and Cakebones items are sold at locations in South Austin.
 See the “Multiple Locations” section for more details.

 - The bakery at the downtown location of Whole Foods Market offers a variety of vegan donuts.
 They also sell vegan apple fritters, brownies, muffins, cake, chocolate chip cookies and gelato.

 - Amy’s Ice Creams has a location in downtown Austin.
 Happy Vegan Baker sells goods at the Saturday Downtown Farmer’s Market.
 Skull and Cakebones items are available from locations downtown.
 See the “Multiple Locations” section for more information.

 - Counter Culture offers raw donut holes and brownie bites, as well as a rotating dessert specials on their all-vegan menu.
 Find Red Hot Vegan’s review of Counter Culture here.

 - Sugar Circus is an adorable little bakery, half of which is entirely vegan, with a rotating selection of delicious vegan cupcakes and other fun treats.

-- Coolhaus and Mr. Natural have locations in East Austin.
+- Coolhaus, Mr. Natural, and Sugar Mama’s Bakeshop have locations in East Austin.
 Skull and Cakebones sells their products at the Sunday HOPE Farmers’ Market.
 Better Bites Bakery items are available from locations in East Austin.
 See the “Multiple Locations” section for more information.

 - Cornucopia Popcorn offers a wide selection of vegan popcorn flavors, including many dessert flavors such as cinnamon toast and cornfetti.